Tips for Taking Your Baby Out into Public

 Make Sure You Have Everything You Need

 No matter how long you plan to go out for, you’ll also want to pack a diaper bag ahead of time.
 An infant needs a lot of different gear, and you don’t want to get stranded out somewhere without something your child needs.
 If you prepare properly, you can make sure you’re not missing anything.
-The types of items you should bring include a couple changes of clothes, an extra blanket, some small toys, wipes, hand sanitizer, diapers, diaper cream, a changing pad or sheet, a plastic bag for used diapers, burp cloths, a couple pacifiers, formula, and a breastfeeding cover — if you’ve been feeding and .
+The types of items you should bring include a couple of changes of clothes, an extra blanket, some small toys, wipes, hand sanitizer, diapers, diaper cream, a changing pad or sheet, a plastic bag for used diapers, burp cloths, a couple of pacifiers, formula, and a breastfeeding cover — if you’ve been feeding and breast pumping.
 Once you figure out everything you need, you can create a checklist, helping to shorten your prep time for subsequent adventures out of your home.
+This will make it easier once you start taking your baby out into public.

 Start with Something Small